Alberta Highway 947

-Alberta Provincial Highway No. 947, commonly referred to as Highway 947, is a designated north-south highway in northern Alberta, Canada that is partially constructed.
+'Highway 947 is a designated north-south highway in northern Alberta, Canada that is partially constructed.
 Upon completion, the entire highway will span approximately 89 km from Highway 16 to Highway 43.
 The constructed portion of the highway consists of the final 20 km of the route from the Athabasca River to Highway 43.

 Route description

 The constructed portion of Highway 947 begins at the north bank of the Athabasca River, which serves at the boundary between Woodlands County to the south and the Municipal District of Greenview No. 16 to the north.
 It is preceded by a bridge and a series of private resource roads that provides access to oil and gas facilities on the south side of the Athabasca River.

 Proceeding north, the highway terminates at Highway 43, approximately 14 km southeast of the Town of Fox Creek.

 Once fully constructed, Highway 947 will begin at Highway 16 (Yellowhead Highway) within Yellowhead County, approximately 10 km west of the Town of Edson, and will be preceded by Highway 47.